ios-mcn/ios-mcn-releases/Agartala/v0.2.0/ReadMe.md

-# IOS-MCN Agaratala v0.2.0 Release packages go here
+# IOS-MCN Agaratala v0.2.0 Release

-# IMPORTANT
-WORK IN PROGRESS.
-PLEASE DO NOT START USING ANY FILES UNDER v0.2.0!
+This folder contains all the materials - source code, binary images and documentation pertaining to IOS-MCN Agartala v0.2.0 Release